 Council doesn't sponsor individual athletes or representative teams for sporting championships.
 Consideration will be given to sporting organisations that are holding state, national or international events in Brisbane.

 Sponsorships are limited.
 For more information contact Council.

 How to apply

-Download the Request for Sponsorship from Council application form (PDF - 260kb).
+You can complete your Request for Sponsorship from Council application online.

 Council will evaluate the sponsorship application against an objective set of criteria developed to help determine whether the proposal fits with the Brisbane Vision, current priorities and financial allocations.